bartvandebiezen/css-conventions/css-conventions.md

 @blue-color: ;
 ```

-### Names of variables for colors should be written both descriptive and functional.
+### Names of variables for colors should be written both descriptive and functional

 - Start with descriptive variables, followed by the functional variables.
 - City block sizes may be used for functional names.
 Higher number means darker, lower number means lighter.
 You can use Less or Sass functions to control the variants.
 It is also possible to use descriptive names for variants.